grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/06-field-procedures.md

 ![alt_text](images/figures/figure_2.png "image_tooltip")

-Figure 9.2 Workflow for onboard sample acquisition and processing from grabs and box cores.
+**Figure 9.2:** Workflow for onboard sample acquisition and processing from grabs and box cores.

-Table 9.3 Sample field datasheet to record metadata from each grab or corer deployment.
+**Table 9.3:** Sample field datasheet to record metadata from each grab or corer deployment.
 Waterproof paper and pen/pencil is required.

 <table>
 <thead>